March Gardening To-Do List for Growing Zones 9-11

 The summer fun is in full swing and we are likely all enjoying the opportunity for daily harvesting.
 There is such joy and satisfaction in being able to walk into your backyard and grab a snack on the go.
 The flavor of a sun-ripened sweet tomato right off the vine, a little bit of sweet bell pepper, a few remaining peas, or a fresh piece of fruit from the tree.
 This is the taste of summer!
 For me, I remember being in the garden with my mom when I was a child, and she would always hand my brother and I some fresh green beans.
 There is something about fresh beans (still warm from the sunshine) that will always remind me of my childhood.
 I was fortunate as a child to have a parents who enjoyed the outdoors.
 My brother and I grew up climbing trees, foraging in the woods, hunting and fishing, and building forts near the berry patches.
 As the years have gone by, I have found myself looking back on those years as critical times of the establishment of wonder and imagination in my life.
 There is something about the garden and food forest that invites us inward and beckons us to be a part of it.
 To not just eat – but see, hear, experience and dream a little.
 The garden, for me anyway, is a place that I feel safe in, provided for, and celebrated.

-This month, as you go about your July Garden Calendar and To-Do List, take time to imagine and appreciate.
+This month, as you go about your July Garden Calendar and To-Do List, take time to imagine, appreciate, and remember.
 Take space for yourself and create a safe space to invite others.
 The food forest can be both a flower for one and a garden for all.

 NOTE: This list is geared toward USDA Growing Zones 3-8.
 If you are looking for the July Gardening List for Zones 9-11, click here.

-Cosmos from the garden.
-TIP: Deadhead spent flowers to promote more midsummer blooms.
+COSMOS TIP: Deadhead spent flowers to promote more midsummer blooms.

-July Gardening To-Do List for USDA Zones 3-8
+July Garden Calendar for USDA Zones 3-8

 In the Garden & Greenhouse

-• Building soil the vegetable garden: Remember, we are what we eat, so stay away from both chemical and synthetic fertilizers.
+• Building soil in the vegetable garden: Remember, we are what we eat, so stay away from both chemical and synthetic fertilizers.
 Our top choice to “fertilize” is always to apply compost (regular for veggies and mushroom based for fruit trees and berry bushes).
 If you do not have access to organic compost, then my second choice is usually a rotation of worm tea, bone meal, azomite, fish emulsion, kelp, or other “whole ingredient” fertilizers, which help build the soil and not just give a temporary result.
 Unfortunately, even some name brand organic fertilizers are hiding things like MSG under the name “soy protein hydrolysate”.
 So, use wisdom when picking out the best fertilizers for you and your family.

 • To plant: Get ready for planting fall garden veggies later this month.
 Think potatoes, broccoli, and other brassicas.
 Consider starting some in trays mid to late month.